Customize Consent Preferences

 Northern Range Shift

-In recent years, there has been a noticeable shift in the Northern Cardinal’s range, particularly the northern edge of their habitat.
+Over the past several decades, there has been a noticeable shift in the Northern Cardinal’s range, particularly the northern edge of their habitat.
 As temperatures warm due to climate change, Cardinals have been observed expanding their range further north.
 This northward shift reflects the Cardinals’ ability to adapt to changing environmental conditions.

 Predators and Threats